Deep Creek Lake FAQs

 Question: What are the temperatures and climate like in Garrett County?

 Answer: Since Garrett County and Deep Creek Lake are at an elevation between 2,400-3,000 feet above sea level, the outside air temperature is usually 5-10 degrees cooler than the surrounding metropolitan areas.
 If it’s 90 in Baltimore, it usually is in the low 80’s at Deep Creek.
 This allows people to escape the heat and humidity of the city in the summer.
-In the winter the elevation results in more snow with an annual average of approximately 90 inches.
+In the winter the elevation results in more snow with an annual average of approximately 120 inches.
 Some winters result in more snow than others.
-In fact, two of the past five winters have resulted in more than 200 inches of snow!
+In fact, every few years, Garrett County usually cracks 200 inches!

 Question: What activities are available?